medaimane/api-oauth-laravel-passport/readme.md

 > npm i and npm run watch to recompile the assets.
 > add the passport components into the UI dashboard page.
 > create new client and make requests to test the oauth api.
-> tested the authorization_code and authorization_password
+> tested the authorization_code and authorization_password and with scope

 ### Author/Contributing